 A more common reaction of skin dryness, flaking, and mild redness/irritation is more likely an irritation rather than a true allergy.
 This typically occurs when too much and/or too potent a medication is applied to the skin (perhaps too often!).

 Can you use benzoyl peroxide or salicylic acid on sensitive skin?

 Absolutely!
 Benzoyl peroxide and salicylic acid are the two most effective topical medications for acne treatment.
 If used in the right strength, amounts, and frequency, they can be used even on sensitive skin to help treat and prevent acne breakouts.
 Before ruling these ingredients out altogether, try the below tactics first.

 How to prevent irritation from benzoyl peroxide and salicylic acid

 Start low, small, and slow!
-If you have sensitive skin, you'll want to start with more mild treatments that are less potent.
-You can use these every other night (or even every 3 nights) to allow your skin to adjust to the medications and build up and more often from there.
+If you have sensitive skin, you'll want to start with more mild, less potent treatments.
+You can use these every other night (or even every three nights) to allow your skin to adjust to the medications and build up more often.

 What to do if you get irritation from using benzoyl peroxide or salicylic acid